 The 1880s also saw the invention of a synthetic fibre by Joseph Swan, formed by squeezing nitrocellulose (chemically modified wood fibre) through holes.
 He did this while searching for a better carbon filament for the lightbulb he was developing, but recognised the man-made fibre’s potential contribution to the textile industry.
 Hilaire de Chardonnet also used nitrocellulose to develop “Chardonnet silk” or artificial silk.
 The first commercial rayon (then called viscose rayon) was produced in the UK in 1905, and was followed by nylon (1930s) and polyester (1940s).

 The effects of the Industrial Revolution followed us into the modern era.
-According to the International Labour Organisation, from 1970-1990, production capacity and jobs in the textile, clothing, and footwear (TCF) industries, in pursuit of cheap labour and higher profit margins, shifted from Europe and North America to Asia and other parts of the Global South.
+According to the International Labour Organisation, from 1970-1990, jobs in the textile, clothing, and footwear (TCF) industries shifted from Europe and North America to Asia and other parts of the Global South in pursuit of cheap labour and higher profit margins, .
 There was also a parallel shift in production from the formal to the informal sector, where workers received low wages and had poor working conditions.

 Clothing now is cheaper than ever, giving rise to “fast fashion”, a term used by retailers to mean inexpensive designs that move quickly from the catwalk to the stores.
 In recent years, this practice of cutting the time between design and production (and using a supply chain that may or may not be following ethical labour practices) has received criticism as global production now exceeds 100 billion garments a year, negatively impacting the environment and workers’ rights in the countries where these garments are produced.
 Many are now advocating for “slow fashion”, finding ways to buy more ethically and champion sustainability.

-We’ve indeed come a long way from our ancient ancestors braiding flax fibres in a cave in Dzudzuana.
+We’ve indeed come a long way from our ancient ancestors braiding flax fibres in the Dzudzuana Cave.
 If you want to learn more about ancient history and Georgia, sign up to Odyssey Traveller’s tour to Armenia, Azerbaijan, and Georgia.
 As well as discovering more about the region’s history, culture, folklore and religion, you will have the travel experience of a lifetime alongside like-minded people and knowledgeable local guides.